 Hamsters cannot eat oranges or other citrus, and they shouldn't eat any part of a tomato plant or onions.
 The acidic content of these foods is too much for your little guys - and some can be toxic to them.

 Vegetables are another good choice for your hamster.
 Vegetables provide a variety of nutrients such as vitamin A, vitamin K, and antioxidants, which can prevent heart disease and boost immunity against disease-causing bacteria or viruses.

 Recommended veggies for hamsters include:

-- Carrot: Carrots contain beta-carotene, which gives them their orange color, and also helps keep their eyes healthy by preventing tear stains on their eyes caused by allergies or infection.
-These fibers make carrots an excellent choice for feeding your hamster!
+- Carrots: Carrots contain beta-carotene, which gives them their orange color, and it also helps keep their eyes healthy by preventing tear stains on caused by allergies or infection.
+These nutrients make carrots an excellent choice for feeding your hamster.

 - Cucumbers: Cucumbers contain a lot of water, which makes them ideal for keeping your hamster hydrated while providing a certain amount of carbohydrates at the same time.
-They also contain vitamins such as B1, B2 and C as well as potassium that help maintain normal blood pressure levels in your pet.
+They also contain nutrients, such as vitamins B1, B2 and C as well as potassium, which help maintain normal blood pressure levels in your pet.

 How Much to Feed

 Hamsters need an average of 5 to 10 grams of food per day, with an additional 2 grams for each gram of body weight over 12 grams.
 For example, a 15-gram dwarf hamster needs about 10 to 15 grams of dry food per day, while a 20-gram Syrian needs about 12 to 18 grams.

 Exact amounts vary from animal to animal because different species have different metabolisms.
 Some pets eat more than others without any ill effects.
 You can judge how much your pet eats based on their weight and activity level, but don't worry if they eat less than what's recommended as long as they appear happy and healthy.

 The following are added tips that can help you provide your pet with the best diet possible: